juhyeonkim95/NovelViewSynthesis/README.md

 [2] Zhou, Tinghui, et al. "View synthesis by appearance flow."
 European conference on computer vision.
 Springer, Cham, 2016.

 [3] Oktay, Ozan, et al. "Attention u-net: Learning where to look for the pancreas." arXiv preprint arXiv:1804.03999 (2018).

+[4] Sun, Shao-Hua, et al. "Multi-view to novel view: Synthesizing novel views with self-learned confidence."
+Proceedings of the European Conference on Computer Vision (ECCV).
+2018.